sematext/docs/docs/synthetics/user-journey-scripts/troubleshooting.md

 ### Note the dynamic parts of the page

 Watch for dynamically changing parts of the website such as popups or forms which change depending on which options are selected.
 These elements might not appear immediately after the event that triggers them (such as clicking a button).
-To avoid potential issues with these elements, consider using a combination of manual waits (`page.waitForTimeout`) and waiting for specific selectors of those dynamic elements (`page.waitForSelector`).
+To avoid potential issues with these elements, consider waiting for specific locators of those dynamic elements.
+More information about locators can be seen [here](https://playwright.dev/docs/locators).

 ### User location may matter